tylerfanelli/enhancements/107-tee-boot-attestation.md

 With TEE secure processors acting as the ultimate root-of-trust, much of the registration and attestation process's behavior should be identical to that of if TPM devices were the root of trust.
-However, some registration steps will be handled before the a keylime agent is initialized.
+However, some registration steps will be handled before the a Keylime agent is initialized.

 It is critical to establish trust in a CVM as early as possible.
 As such, typical CVMs encrypt their root disks, and require a key stored on an